 The Importance of Financial Literacy

 Financial literacy goes beyond knowing and interpreting numbers; it equips individuals with the power to take control of their lives.
-Consumers who are educated on financial management make better decisions, avoid common pitfalls, and build a solid financial future.
+Consumers who are educated in financial management make better decisions, avoid common pitfalls, and build a solid financial future.
 Financial literacy offers great benefits not only for individuals but also for society at large, as it promotes economic stability and reduces dependence on government handouts and social welfare programs.

-• Financial literacy helps you set and achieve financial goals, plan for retirement, save for education, manage debts, and run businesses effectively.
+- Financial literacy helps you set and achieve financial goals, plan for retirement, save for education, manage debts, and run businesses effectively.

-• Create a budget and plan every expenditure; no impulse-buying
+- Create a budget and plan every expenditure; no impulse-buying

-• Reading books, listening to finance-related podcasts and interacting with experts
+- Reading books, listening to finance-related podcasts and interacting with experts

 Regardless of the increased spotlight on financial education and inclusion, a sizeable portion of the world’s population still does not have basic knowledge about finance.
 Research shows that a great number of people struggle with basic financial principles such as shares, bonds, investment plans, interest rates, and inflation.
 This knowledge gap has far-reaching consequences, as individuals may have financial difficulties ranging from inadequate money management to the inability to pay bills, repay loans, or even cater for themselves.
 All this will eventually snowball into general economic instability in society